 Yes.
 This functionality is available when you use the Share button in the Compilation window.

 If you installed version 1.5 (or later) using a setup file that you downloaded from the Esri website, when a new update is available, you'll see a notification message in the Mapboard window after you sign in.
 You can choose whether to update immediately or at a later time.
-If you installed the extension from Adobe Exchange, it's automatically updated to the latest version.
-You'll see a notification in Creative Cloud when it's updated.

 Your account is renewed and payment automatically charged each month until you request that your account be cancelled, which you can request via the Account Management page.
 Your credit card is authorized three days before the term end date.
 An email is sent during the authorization of the credit card and an invoice email is sent once the order is processed.
 Your access is extended for 30 days from the start date.